RobertoBochet/pogoraidbot/README.md

 ## Description

-This is a dockerized version of my telegram bot for organization of PoGo raid.
+This is dockerized version of my telegram bot for organization of PoGo raid.

-You can find the vanilla bot in [this](https://github.com/RobertoBochet/pogoraidbot) repo.
+You can find the vanilla bot in the branch **master**.

 ## Requirements